MsChauhan369/Learning_github/Readme.md

 ## I am learning generative ai from PIAIC.

+i will build profession skill in git:

+Local Repository:

 - install the git on your windows
 - check the git version through command
 - git --version